Tensors, Differential Geometry and Statistical Shading Analysis: Introduction

 An illustration of the family of solutions is shown in Fig.~\ref{fig:cyl-soln}, for a Lambertian image patch of a cylinder.
 This is, of course, a very special object in which the surface normal variation is restricted to the radial direction and the curvature forms are low rank; see discussion in \cite{tensors-arxiv-1}.
 But it is also an important object in shape-from-shading research.
 Algorithmically it has been invoked to motivate a mean-curvature prior \cite{Barron:2012tt} and used to estimate human `reflectance functions' \cite{Seyama19983805}.
 Importantly, even in this special case, there is enormous variation in the perceived shape \cite{Todd:1983vv, Mingolla:1986td, MAMASSIAN19962351} and it plays a key role in light-source identification algorithms (e.g., \cite{pentland:light}).
-Nevertheless, even among these many possibilities, neither the the bas-relief nor the generic lighting parameters, are invoked, so the variation is truly impressive.
-These concepts are developed in the course of this paper; we end with the algorithm that was used to compute these surfaces.
+Nevertheless, we can see that there are many surface possibilities for that image patch, even taking into account bas-relief and generic lighting; the variation is truly impressive.

+Finally, we exploit image derivatives in a Markov random field realization of a shape-from-shading algorithm.
+A flatness prior deemphasizes the many possible surface variations as well as the skew from bas-relief.
+The statistical analysis suggests that working with differentials helps, and our experiments show that the image gradient (or shading flow field \cite{Koenderink:1980bm, Breton:1996ic}) is more invariant to light source errors than similiar computations based on the raw intensities.

+The improved invariance from the image gradient corroborates results from several different areas.
+A number of results in human psychophysics, for example \cite{Fleming:2011dd, Fleming:2013gx}, highlight the role of orientations.
+In fact, early processing in mammalian visual systems are essentially based on lifting the image into a position/orientation representation \cite{ben2004geometrical, sarti2008symplectic}.
+On the recognition side, convolutional neural networks \cite{2012arXiv1206.6445T} almost universally have an early stage of oriented filters.
+In the end, we believe that a deeper appreciation of the rich connections between tensor analysis, differential geometry, and image structure can help to inform a new generation of approaches to the shape-from-shading and other vision problems.

+A note on reading this paper.
+We exploit the tensor structure relevant to relate image derivatives to normal field derivatives.
+To make this paper self-contained, we have several Appendices with appropriate background material.
+The less experienced reader might glance at Appendix A, to get the basic notations for differential geometry, followed by Appendix B, essential ideas from tensor analysis.
+Otherwise, the technical content begins in Sec.~\ref{chapter:stats}.